Tools for Courage, Connection & Confidence for Leaders Navigating Resistance & Change

 Grounded In Research

 Through my doctoral research project, I identified ten pillars of equity-oriented leadership.
-The pillars are organized into four stages, derived from patterns across research and practitioner experience, not as a fixed pathway but as a flexible framework to support reflection and action.
+The pillars are organized into four stages of development, derived from patterns across research and practitioner experience, not as a fixed pathway but as a flexible framework to support reflection and action.

 Stage 1